ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 An output that is similar to the following example is displayed:

 ```
-ksysmgr -t discover wg Maheshwari_WG
+ksysmgr -t discover wg User_test_WG
-04:49:54 Running discovery on Workgroup Maheshwari_WG, this may take a few minutes...
+04:49:54 Running discovery on Workgroup User_test_WG, this may take a few minutes...
-04:49:55 Discovery has started for Workgroup Maheshwari_WG
+04:49:55 Discovery has started for Workgroup User_test_WG
-04:49:55 Discovery has started for VM Maheshwari
+04:49:55 Discovery has started for VM User_test
-04:49:55 Discovery for VM Maheshwari is complete
+04:49:55 Discovery for VM User_test is complete
-04:49:55 Replication enablement for volumes has started for VM Maheshwari
+04:49:55 Replication enablement for volumes has started for VM User_test
-04:51:01 Replication enablement for volumes has completed for VM Maheshwari
+04:51:01 Replication enablement for volumes has completed for VM User_test
-04:51:01 Backup VM creation has started for VM Maheshwari
+04:51:01 Backup VM creation has started for VM User_test
-04:51:01 Network Configuration has completed for VM Maheshwari
+04:51:01 Network Configuration has completed for VM User_test
-04:51:47 Backup VM Maheshwari_BackUp creation has completed
+04:51:47 Backup VM User_test_BackUp creation has completed
-04:51:52 Discovery for Workgroup Maheshwari_WG is complete
+04:51:52 Discovery for Workgroup User_test_WG is complete
 04:51:52 Replication is going on in background.
 Please use "ksysmgr query Workgroup status monitor=yes " to track the progress of the operation.
-04:51:52 Discovery has finished for Maheshwari_WG
+04:51:52 Discovery has finished for User_test_WG
 1 out of 1 managed VMs have been successfully discovered
 ```